 The purpose of such aluminum alloys is to restore the crystalline grain structure and the slip plane.
 Helping the continuation of the shaping with low force.
 In other words, to relieve internal stresses that are developed during operation, such as cold forging or casting.

-Annealing is achieved on aluminum alloys when the material is heated at about 570 to 770 degrees Fahrenheit, which is about 30 minutes to 3 hours.
-The temperature and time are determined by the composition of the alloys and the size of the material.
+The composition of the alloys and the size of the material determine the temperature and time.
 The rate of cooling is not critical.
 That is, it has no effects after the annealing process is achieved.

 Homogenizing

 Homogenizing is done to distribute the precipitation elements more evenly in an aluminum part.
 It is achieved by raising its temperature below its melting point, usually between 900 degrees Fahrenheit and 1000 degrees Fahrenheit.
-If the homogenizing temperature reaches 100 °C, the aluminum is allowed to slowly cool.

 Solution heat treatment

 The purpose of solution heat treatment is to allow the metal part to easily work.
-It is performed by heating the aluminum part at a specific temperature, depending on the alloy composition in the aluminum.
-Specifically, at the range of 825 degrees Fahrenheit to 980 degrees Fahrenheit.
-If the exact temperature is not obtained, the operation will not be successful.
+The process involves heating the aluminum part at a specific temperature, which varies based on the alloy composition of the aluminum.

 Natural aging

-Aluminum that undergoes solution heat treatment will precipitate out after some time, which will cause the grain to look into position, helping to increase the natural strength of the part.
 The natural aging or age-hardening process takes place at room temperature within four to five days, obtaining at least 90 percent of the hardening within the first day.
 For this reason, aluminum materials are shaped rather quickly after they undergo solution heat treatment.

 Artificial Aging (Precipitation Hardening)

-Artificial hardening is done when an aluminum part needs maximum hardness, which is not achieved during natural aging, at room temperature.
-To achieve this, the dissolved elements need to be fully precipitated out, which is done by subjecting aluminum to heat in an alloy at a specific temperature. usually at 240 degrees Fahrenheit and 460 degrees Fahrenheit, respectively.
+To achieve this, the dissolved elements need to be fully precipitated out, which is done by subjecting aluminum to heat in an alloy at a specific temperature.
+Typically, this process occurs at temperatures of 240 degrees Fahrenheit and 460 degrees Fahrenheit, respectively.

 At this point, it is soaked for about six to twenty-four hours and then cooled to room temperature. the aluminum part will then increase in yield strength, show a slight increase in tensile strength, and decrease in ductility.
-Learn about the heat treatment of copper here!